 “We are already working closely on a project to jointly serve the growing market in Manitoba; this project brings Delta 9’s craft grown cannabis products to a wider national audience through Canopy Growth’s well-established CraftGrow network,” Delta 9 CEO John Arbuthnot said.

-Like most other Canadian cannabis stocks, Emblem is a licensed producer in Canada, currently using the latest in indoor grow science.
+Like most other Canadian cannabis investment stocks, Emblem is a licensed producer in Canada, currently using the latest in indoor grow science.
 The company’s new facility located in Ontario was designed with a purpose to cultivate and cure cannabis for medicinal use.
 Emblem gave the go-ahead in December 2016 from Health Canada to begin production of cannabis oil.

 In November of 2017, the company announced has been granted a license to sell cannabis oils expanding their business options in the market.